Man clearing or removing snow with a snowblower on a snowy road detail.

 Rely on Clicklease

-Clicklease offers something better: equipment financing plans for small businesses, regardless of credit.
-There’s no long wait—you can get approved in less than five minutes for up to $20,000.
+Clicklease offers something better: equipment leasing plans for small businesses, regardless of credit.
+There’s no long wait—you can get approved in less than five minutes for up to $25,000.
 There’s no hard credit pull, so it won’t affect your credit score.

 Instead of maxing out a credit card, taking out a loan, or overpaying for rented equipment, take advantage of Clicklease’s structured leases.
 They allow you to choose whether you want to own the equipment at the end of the term.
 Additionally, a lease might allow you to write off your entire monthly payment based on your business formation and applicable tax laws.